SARTHAK574/MULTITOOL/README.md

-NETWORK SCANNING AND WIFI SCANNING TOOL
-A   tool for various tasks like cryptography, steganography, Wi-Fi hacking, password cracking, and more.
+A  MULTITOOL tool for perform various  tasks like cryptography, steganography, Wi-Fi hacking, password cracking, and more.
 This tool is designed to simplify complex tasks and provide a user-friendly interface for security enthusiasts, developers, and ethical hackers.

 ---